Zenity: Cross-platform compatibility

 Zenity does not possess any built-in scripting capabilities and it must, therefore, rely on an interpreter for processing.
-To create a script that runs on more than one platform without extensive modifications, it would be best to use an interpreter that is available on the widest range of operating systems.
+It is found that for the creation of a script that runs on more than one platform without extensive modifications, it would be best to use an interpreter that is available on the widest range of operating systems.
 One option is Python in combination with the PyZenity library.